oswald2/DGPatchMaker/README.md

 DGPatchMaker provides two basic workflows:

  1. Automatic: this can only be done for drum sample libraries delivered from DrumDrops.
 This was the initial reason of why DGPatchMaker was developed primarily.
 DrumDrops libraries have certain conventions in their naming, making it easier to make sense of the structure of the libraries (e.g. in the name of the wav sample is defined which instrument, which articulation, which velocity, and which round-robin round while instruments can be found in distinct folders).
 As other sample libraries have different conventions, the automatic mode is useless for these libraries and will not work.
  2. Manual: one can manually create and edit drumkit patches for DrumGizmo.
-This has been done for the open source Salamander Kit as well as the TChackPoum kit, which have very different structure conventions than the DrumDrops libraries.
+This has been done for the open source Salamander Kit as well as the SM MegaReaper kit, which have very different structure conventions than the DrumDrops libraries.
 This process is a bit more involved, but is most probably the standard process for all other libraries.

 As the automatic workflow is mostly not available, the description is for the manual workflow.